 Hidden beneath Italian tourist traps like Lake Como, Milan, and Venice lies the Italian Alps’ greatest treasure. . .
 Arco: a climber’s paradise.
 Past Lake Garda, in between a gorgeous intersection of the Alps, is a gem that holds adventure, beauty, and fun.
-With more than a thousand routes in the area, great campgrounds within walking distance of the center of town, and delicious food that will leave you craving more, Arco, I believe, is truly the best climbing destination in the world.
+With more than a thousand routes in the area, great campgrounds within walking distance of the center of town, and delicious food that will leave you craving more, Arco is one of the best climbing destinations in the world.

 Even if none of this sounds appealing to you. . . read it again because I don’t know how cobblestone streets filled with Italian food, beautiful views of the Italian countryside, and adventures beyond your imagination could not compel you to pack up your gear and get on the next flight to Italy.

-If your priority is climbing, I suggest you buy an Arco specific climbing book.
-With fun bouldering, Via Ferrata routes, great multi-pitch and single pitch crags, Trad, and Sport climbing, there truly is climbing for everyone here!
+If your priority is climbing, I suggest you buy an Arco-specific climbing book (this is the Europe climbing book we used).
+With fun bouldering, Via Ferrata routes, great multi-pitch and single-pitch crags, Trad, and Sports climbing, there truly is climbing for everyone here!

 - Best Europe Itineraries: Top Destinations For Off-the-Beaten-Path Adventures